 - Completion of a minimum of a bachelor's degree at a U.S. regionally accredited university or college and DPD course work approved the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).

-- Complete 75 hours continuing professional educational requirements every 5 years to maintain registration.
+- Complete 75 hours continuing professional educational requirements every five years to maintain registration.

-While we attempt to fund all Clinical Nutrition students with a Graduate Assistantship (GA), it is not always possible.
-A GA is not guaranteed for all students.
+While we attempt to fund all Clinical Nutrition students with a Intern Assistantship (IA), it is not always possible.
+An IA is not guaranteed for all students.
 Students should consult with Tracy Bruen for more information.

-If a GA is provided, it will require that a student work approximately 20 hours each week of the semester (except for university breaks) and it will pay a monthly stipend for the first academic year of study (fall and spring semesters only: payments typically made September-April).
-The stipend amount varies depending on GA location but generally ranges from $6500 to $8000 for the academic year (approximately $10-12 per hour).
-The GA does not include any tuition or fee payment but does waive the out-of-state tuition/fee cost, if applicable.
-Therefore, students will be required to pay the in-state tuition/fee rate during the time in which they are funded through a GA.
+If an IA is provided, it will require that a student work approximately 20 hours each week of the semester (except for university breaks) and it will pay a monthly stipend for the first academic year of study (fall and spring semesters only: payments typically made Sept.-April).
+The stipend amount varies depending on IA location but generally ranges from $6500 to $8000 for the academic year (approximately $10-12 per hour).
+The IA does not include any tuition or fee payment.
+Therefore, students will be required to pay the tuition/fee rate during the time in which they are funded through an IA.

-In nearly all cases, the GA is limited to only the first year of the program (fall and spring).
-However, students will continue to receive the in-state tuition/fee rate during the summer term between years one and two.
-During the final semester (fall semester of year two), students will no longer receive a GA and will be expected to pay the out-of-state tuition/fee rate, assuming they do not qualify for the in-state rate based on residency.
-In rare cases, a GA may be available during the second year.
-Students will have an option to rank their interest in the various GA sites and may be required to interview for selected sites.
-Students should inquire with Tracy Bruen for more information regarding GAs.
+In nearly all cases, the IA is limited to only the first year of the program (fall and spring).
+During the final semester (fall semester of year two), students will no longer receive a IA and will be expected to pay the out-of-state tuition/fee rate, assuming they do not qualify for the in-state rate based on residency.
+In rare cases, an IA may be available during the second year.
+Students will have an option to rank their interest in the various IA sites and may be required to interview for selected sites.
+Students should inquire with Tracy Bruen for more information regarding IAs.

 Clinical Nutrition Careers & Intern Handbook